Divyat-Agrawal/Divyat-Agrawal/README.md

 - 👋 Hi, I’m Divyat-Agrawal
 - 👀 I’m interested in coding
-- 🌱 I’m currently Working as a frontened devloper
+- 🌱 I’m currently Working as a frontened devloper(HTML,CSS AND JS)
-- 💞️ I’m looking to collaborate on

 <!---